 A graveside service will be held on Tuesday, June 25 at 11:00 am in Holy Cross Cemetery in North Arlington.
 Those wishing to attend are asked to meet at the cemetery office shortly before 11am.

-To send flowers to Felix's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Felix H Schraiber, please visit our floral store.